Lior: 2019–present: Air Land Sea and Animal in Hiding

 In 2019, Lior formed the musical group Air Land Sea with Nadav Kahn and Tony Buchen.
 The group released four singles and a self-titled studio album across 2019.

 In 2019 Lior was awarded the Sidney Myer Creative Fellowship, an award of over two years, given to mid-career creatives and thought leaders.

 As part of the 2021 WOMADelaide concert series, Lior performed his symphony Compassion alongside composer Nigel Westlake and the Adelaide Symphony Orchestra.

 In 2021, Lior collaborated with fellow singer-songwriter Domini Forster on Animal in Hiding.
 Lior said "She's been my support act for awhile now, after awhile, she became the backing vocalist in my band and then leading up to my last solo album, we decided we'd have a crack at writing a song together."

-The EP is scheduled for released on 15 October 2021.
+In October 2024, his sixth studio album, The Blue Parade, was released.